YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The pattern matters more than one photo.
 If the amount is small, stops quickly, does not return, and the skin around it is gradually settling, I usually treat it differently from bleeding that keeps coming back or spreads into a larger wet area.
 The same distinction helps when judging redness, scabs, or pimples during the first weeks.

 Small dried blood is not the same as active bleeding.
 A dark crust from the procedure can look dramatic under harsh light, but it may simply be a clot that is drying.
 Active bleeding is wet, fresh, and usually changes the surface while you are watching it.
+The same separation matters with black eye bruising after a hair transplant, where color under the skin is not the same as fresh blood coming out.

 First, stop touching the area.
 Sit upright.
 Keep the recipient area away from towels, pillows, and fingers.
 Do not rub the scalp to see whether more blood appears.
 Do not scrape away crusts to check the grafts.
 That testing behavior can create more irritation than the original blood spot.
+The same rule applies after accidental sleep contact, where I explain how to check slept on grafts without testing them.

 Do not wipe back and forth across the grafts.
 Wiping creates friction.
 Friction is exactly what the first days are trying to avoid.
 A clean folded gauze pad held still is very different from rubbing with tissue, cotton, a towel, or a shirt sleeve.